 Measuring performance is one of the trickiest challenges for government executives.
-Without a stock price or revenues to chart, government generally gets graded through a series of negatives — think backlogs, errors, and inspector general findings.
+Without a stock price or revenues to chart, the government generally gets graded through a series of negatives — think backlogs, errors, and inspector general findings.

-A good positive playbook for boosting government performance is the President’s Management Agenda, a vision for modernizing the federal government to improve mission outcomes, provide excellent service and, effectively, steward taxpayer dollars.
+A good positive playbook for boosting government performance is the President’s Management Agenda, a vision for modernizing the federal government to improve mission outcomes, provide excellent service, and, effectively, steward taxpayer dollars.

 The agenda lists 14 cross-agency priority (CAP) goals focused around IT modernization, data, and people.
 One of the CAP goals is “shifting from low-value to high-value work.”

 As part of this CAP goal, executive branch agencies are encouraged to take advantage of technologies such as Robotic Process Automation (RPA) to reduce repetitive administrative tasks and other process-reform initiatives.